Perspective | In a gloomy month for tennis, Andy Murray provided a moment of greatness

-But Andy Murray brought real joy to the tournament on Tuesday when he won a four-hour, five-set first-round match against 21st-seeded Nikoloz Basilashvili.
+But Andy Murray brought real joy to the tournament Tuesday when he won a four-hour, five-set first-round match against 21st-seeded Nikoloz Basilashvili.
 When Murray dropped the fourth set in a tiebreaker, he looked drained and exhausted.
 Somehow, he pulled himself together to win the fifth set, 6-4.

-Early Thursday morning Eastern time, Taro Daniel of Japan eliminated Murray, the now-34-year-old clearly spent after his earlier marathon.
+Early Thursday morning Eastern time, Taro Daniel of Japan eliminated Murray, the 34-year-old clearly spent after his earlier marathon.
 But the second-round loss mattered less than the first-round win.
 Murray is a five-time Australian finalist — losing one final to Federer and four to Djokovic — but before his victory over Basilashvili, he hadn’t won a match in Melbourne since 2017.
-After he lost in the first round in 2019, in another five-setter, Tennis Australia played a lengthy farewell tribute video, since it was widely thought Murray was headed for a second hip surgery and retirement.
+After he lost in the first round in 2019, in another five-setter, Tennis Australia played a lengthy farewell tribute video because it was widely thought Murray was headed for a second hip surgery and retirement.

 He had the surgery.
 He has not retired.